UXAspects/UXAspects/guides/angular-upgrade-guide.md

 });
 ```

-As this wrapper directive uses no unsupported features we can simply use the upgrade module to make this component available in Angular 4:
+As this wrapper directive uses no unsupported features we can simply use the upgrade module to make this component available in Angular:

 ```javascript
 upgradeAdapter.upgradeNg1Component('myNg1ComponentWrapper')
 ```

-#### Interacting with Angular 4+ components
+#### Interacting with Angular components

-When passing data to and from Angular 4+ components you must use the appropriate Angular 4+ syntax, even though we are running within an Angular 1 application.
+When passing data to and from Angular components you must use the appropriate Angular syntax, even though we are running within an AngularJS application.

 For example, let's take the `ux-checkbox` component which has several attributes we can use to pass data to and from the component.